 Each summer the Law School sponsors a student exchange with several universities in Argentina, Brazil and Chile.
 Students involved in the Linkages Program focus on a wide range of areas including human rights, constitutional law, international law, and criminal law through participation in classes, meetings with professors, and workshops at universities in Buenos Aires, Santiago, São Paulo, and Rio de Janeiro.
 In addition, students visit government institutions, meet with national authorities, and work with local NGOs.
 The students from Yale host the Latin American students in February and are in turn hosted by them in summer.
 The Law School pays the travel and living expenses for YLS students.

 The twelve students who come in February are from Argentina, Brazil, and Chile and spend three weeks at Yale Law School.
 The academic components of the program include sitting in on law school activities such as classes and special lectures, meeting with professors individually or in small groups, presenting papers on current legal developments in the visitors' home countries, and trips to Washington DC and New York.
 These trips have included meetings with members of Congress, representatives of international organizations (such as the United Nations and the Organization of American States) and non-governmental organizations, and visits to law firms.
-Professors Daniel Markovits, Owen Fiss, and Robert Burt direct the program.
+Professors Cristina Rodriguez, Daniel Markovits, Owen Fiss, and Robert Burt direct the program.